serille/Lap1-Unity/README.md

 # Lap1-Unity

-This is a copy of Jump'n'bump, a game by Brainchild Design made in 1998.
+This is a rewrite of Jump'n'bump, a game by Brainchild Design made in 1998.
 Made with Unity.

 ## About The Project

 This project was made for learning and practicing making 2D Games with Unity.
-It uses the original game's assets but does not reproduce the original game accurately.
+It uses the original game's sprites and sounds but does not reproduce the original game accurately.

 Since this project is just for learning and practice, expect bugs and general wonkiness.